SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 ### Custom property of Type Boolean

-In case the custom property is of the **Type** “Boolean”, then a check box will be present against the custom property.
+In case the custom property is of the **Type** “Boolean”, then a checkbox will be present against the custom property.

-When creating the asset, the presence or absence of the custom property can be defined by enabling or disabling the check box respectively.
+When creating the asset, the presence or absence of the custom property can be defined by enabling or disabling the checkbox respectively.

 {{< c8y-admon-info>}}